Franer-Narf/ComparatorIndicum/README.md

 - Here, the user indicates the path of the new file to be created.

 Even lines and odd lines:
--By default, no lines are removed.
+- By default, no lines are removed.
 However, if the user wants to remove even or odd lines, they must select that option.

 Text filter:
 - This option allows the user to remove excessive text from each line of the file.
 To use it, the user must enter the special character that will act as a filter, as well as the number of times it should appear before the rest of the text is deleted.